How to use AI to search Confluence or Notion: A complete guide

 Expert Verified

 Let's be real: finding company information often feels like a wild goose chase.
-Your team's collective brain is scattered everywhere, a product spec is in Confluence, a key decision is buried in a Slack thread, the marketing plan lives in Google Docs, and customer feedback is piling up in Zendesk.
-It’s chaotic, and the time everyone wastes just trying to find answers is a silent drain on productivity.
+Your team's collective brain is scattered everywhere: a product spec is in Confluence, a key decision is buried in a Slack thread, the marketing plan lives in Google Docs, and customer feedback is piling up in Zendesk.
+It’s a challenge to keep everything organized, and the time everyone spends searching for answers can be a drain on productivity.

 Confluence and Notion, two giants in the knowledge management space, have both rolled out their own AI search features to tackle this problem.
 The promise is simple: ask a question in plain English and get the answer you need.
-But how well do they actually deliver, and which one, if any, is the right fit for your team?
+But how well do they deliver for your specific needs, and which one is the right fit for your team in 2026?

 This guide breaks down exactly how to use AI to search in both Confluence and Notion.
-We’ll look at what they can do, where they can search for information, what they cost, and where they fall short.
-By the end, you’ll have a much clearer idea of which tool makes sense for you, or if you need a different solution entirely.
+We’ll look at what they can do, where they can search for information, what they cost, and how they compare.
+By the end, you’ll have a much clearer idea of which tool makes sense for you, or if you want to add a complementary solution to the mix.

 What is AI-powered search in Confluence and Notion?